-The U.S. dollar fell against majors on Tuesday trading, especially safe havens, amid concerns U.S. officials will not reach to an agreement regarding the raise of debt ceiling before August 2 deadline.
+The U.S. dollar fell against majors on Tuesday trading, especially safe havens, amid concerns U.S. officials will not reach an agreement regarding the raise of debt ceiling before an August 2 deadline.

-Yesterday, the greenback showed a slight rise as it benefited from the jittery situation in the market yet with the escalation of the debt limit problem after Obama's speech led the dollar to fall sharply against majors to hit a four months low against the yen and a new record low versus the Swiss franc.
+Yesterday, the greenback showed a slight rise as it benefited from the jittery situation in the market yet with the escalation of the debt limit problem after Obama's announcements the dollar fell sharply against majors where it hit four month low against the yen and new record low versus the Swiss franc.

-President Obama warned that this may damage the economy, stating that if the ceiling was not increased before August 2 deep economic crisis will face the world's largest economy.
+President Obama warned that this may damage the economy, stating that if the ceiling is not increased before August 2 deep economic crisis will face the world's no.1 economy.

-Meanwhile, the main highlight is focused on the U.S. as a downgrade in credit rating and/or a default may be an outcome of further delay.
+Meanwhile, the main highlight is on the U.S. as a downgrade in credit rating and/or default may be an outcome of further delay.

-Concerning to the dollar-yen pair, it is showing a decline on daily basis, where the pair is hovering around 78.10 while it opened the day at 78.29, whilst the high was recorded at 78.64 and low was at 77.87.
+Concerning to the dollar-yen pair, it is showing decline on the daily basis, where the pair is hovering around 78.10 while it opened the day at 78.29, whilst the high was recorded at 78.64 and low is at 77.87.

 The trading range for today is among key support at 76.75 and key resistance now at 79.55.